-Regular reporting is will be an important component of the management process during construction.
+Regular reporting is an important component of the management process during construction.
 A summary letter will be provided to TRC, NPDC and DOC every six months during construction detailing any specific data from the proposed kiwi management in relation to the specific wildlife permit for kiwi.

-5.66.6 Wildlife AuthorityPermitting requirements
+6.6 Wildlife Authority requirements

 A Wildlife Authority has been obtained for the kiwi trapping and tracking works proposed for Spring/summer 2018.
-Wildlife authorities Permits are to be obtained for any manipulation of kiwi under the application of the Wildlife Act.
 The activities involved in executing this management plan are indicated in Table 6.3.